FacundoV21/Shell-tests/README.md

 * Proper memory management to avoid memory leaks.
 ***
 ## Edge and Special Cases
+**1. Empty Input:**
+If a user simply presses enter without typing a command, the shell should handle this smoothly and present the user with another prompt.
+**2. Command Not Found:**
+If the user types in a command that isn't found in any of the directories listed in the PATH, the shell should return an error message, e.g., command not found.
+**3. Permissions:**
+If the command exists but the user doesn't have the right permissions to execute it, an appropriate error should be displayed.
+**Invalid Arguments:**
+If a command is executed with incorrect arguments, the command itself should display its error.
 ***
 ## Debugging and Testing
 ***